Local Time 00:03

-Sendai in Japan: A Medieval History Linked to Lord Masamune Date
+Sendai - A Medieval History Linked to Lord Masamune Date

-His helmet decorated with a half-moon, his black horse, his castle: everyone in Sendai knows Date Masamune (1567-1636), the great lord who made this small port town a prosperous and open city, from its founding in 1604.
-Renowned as angry and vengeful, Masamune was also an esthete, a connoisseur of Noh theater and calligraphy.
+His helmet decorated with a half-moon, his black horse, his castle: people in Sendai is familiar Date Masamune (1567-1636), the great lord who made this small port town a prosperous and open city, from its founding in 1604.
+Renowned as angry and vengeful, Masamune was also a connoisseur of Noh theater and calligraphy.
 The history and influence of the "One-Eyed Dragon" (the nickname of Masamune, who lost an eye as a child) can be discovered to the west of Sendai, nestled on Kyogamine Hill.

-Its ancient castle, Aobajô , is worth more for the spectacular view it offers than for its few ruins, even if a watchtower conceals beautiful period pieces.
-There is also the Gokoku Shrine, which is attached to the Yasukuni-jinja shrine in Tokyo.
-It has a small museum dedicated to the military history of modern Japan.
+The ancient castle, Aobajô, conceals beautiful period pieces behind its formidable watchtower and offers a spectacular view in addition to ancient ruins.
+Furthermore, there is the Gokoku Shrine, which is connected to the Yasukuni-jinja shrine in Tokyo, which has a small museum dedicated to the military history of modern Japan.

 Things to see and do in Sendai

-Sendai is blessed with a cooler climate during Japan's notoriously hot summers, making it a great place for visitors to base themselves for an adventure in Japan's north.
+Sendai is blessed with a cooler climate during Japan's notoriously hot and humid summers, making it a great place for visitors to stay for an adventure in Japan's north.

-Miyagi Stadium in Rifu was a World Cup 2002 venue and is a planned venue for 2020 Olympic football.
+Miyagi Stadium in Rifu was a World Cup 2002 venue and is a planned venue for 2020 Olympic football (soccer).

 Zuihoden is the mausoleum of the powerful daimyo, Masamune Date, (pronounced Dah-teh, 1567-1636, known as the "One-Eyed Dragon").
 Zuihoden is reminiscent of the Tokugawa mausoleum in Nikko in its elaborate beauty.

-Sendai Castle, aka Aoba-jo, dated from 1602 but nothing remains today of the buildings except for the impressive stone walls and a reconstructed turret.
-The castle grounds do have fine views of the city and an iconic statue of Masamune on horseback.
-The Aoba Castle Exhibition Hall has computer-generated displays of what the castle looked like in its glory days.
+Sendai Castle, aka Aoba-jo, dated from 1602 but nothing remains today of the buildings except for the impressive stone walls and a reconstructed watchtower.
+The castle grounds do have fine views of the city and an iconic statue of Masamune on a horseback.
+The Aoba Castle Exhibition Hall has computer-generated displays of the castle resembling in its glory days.